 (1) To bond closely with the vajra family of Akshobhya, taking a life means to kill a harmful being.
 For example, we need to kill a rabid dog that is biting people, when our motivation is solely compassion, and no other means are available to stop the damage it is causing.
 This is similar to one of the secondary bodhisattva vows – not hesitating to commit a destructive action when love and compassion call for it.

 (4) To bond with the lotus family of Amitabha, appropriating others' spouses means to take, under special circumstances, the wives or husbands from people who are overly attached to them, in order to help such persons overcome their dependence.
 This bonding practice does not specifically mean to have an adulterous affair.
 Even appropriating someone's husband for a few days to help us move house can help his clinging wife to become more self-reliant.
-Stealing others' spouses is founded on the deep awareness of individuality (sor-rtog ye-shes), which singles out a specific person.
+Stealing others' spouses is founded on individualizing deep awareness (sor-rtog ye-shes), which singles out a specific person.

 (6) To bond with the cleaver family of Vajrasattva, not deriding women's sexual organs.
 The bliss of union that arises dependent on a woman's sexual organs can enhance the blissful awareness of voidness and bring the mind to more subtle levels so that this blissful awareness is with clear light mental activity.
 In this way, not deriding the female sexual organs creates a close bond with clear light mind.